 SHOULDERS: DEXTER JACKSON

-Dexter “the Blade” Jackson turned pro by winning the light-heavyweight and overall at the 1998 North American Championships and throughout his 15-year career, the 235-pounder has used his flawless proportions, shape, and otherworldly conditioning to overcome foes who routinely outweighed him by 40-plus pounds.
-The 44-year-old continues defying time, most recently having notched a fourth-place fi nish at the 2012 Mr. Olympia, a contest he won in 2008.
+Dexter “the Blade” Jackson turned pro by winning the light-heavyweight and overall at the 1998 North American Championships and throughout his career, the 235-pounder has used his flawless proportions, shape, and otherworldly conditioning to overcome foes who routinely outweighed him by 40-plus pounds.
+This bodybuilding veteran continues defying time, most recently becoming a record-breaking seven-time champion of the Arnold Classic.

 Jackson’s delts, capped to give the appearance of greater width in front and rear poses with thickness to his anterior and posterior heads for greater depth in side poses, are riddled with striations that make it seem as if his skin has been peeled off.
 His simple yet effective routine hits all three heads for complete development.
 Jackson trains delts once weekly.